 Boom 3D is a volume booster and equalizer available for Windows and Mac systems.
 This enhancement app is designed to play your media content with 3D effects on any device and streaming platform.

-Boom 3D offers a lot of control over how you want the tracks sound on your speakers and headphone.
-The 3D surround feature allows you to customize the bass control, intensity and 3D effects.
+It also offers a lot of control over how you want the tracks to sound on your speakers and headphone.
+The 3D surround feature allows you to customize the bass control, intensity, and 3D effects.

 2. Best equalizer settings for manual tweaking

-If you have an excellent equalizer app installed on your Windows 10 system already, here’s how you can tweak the frequencies to get the most out of it.
+If you have an excellent equalizer app installed on your Windows 10 system, here’s how you can tweak the frequencies to get the most out of it.